Lasting Legacy of Pope Francis: A Look at the Influence on History

 How the contributions of Pope Francis continue to shape the world today.

 Pope Francis is the current head of the Catholic Church and sovereign of Vatican City.
-He marks several historical firsts: the first Jesuit pope, the first from the Americas and Southern Hemisphere, and the first born and raised outside Europe since the 8th century.
-His papacy is noted for its emphasis on mercy, social justice, and environmental stewardship, as well as efforts to reform the Vatican bureaucracy and address issues such as clerical sexual abuse.
+Notably, he is the first Jesuit pope, the first from the Americas, the Southern Hemisphere, and the first born outside of Europe since the 8th century.
+His papacy has focused on themes of mercy, social justice, environmental stewardship, and interreligious dialogue, often emphasizing outreach to marginalized communities and advocating for global solutions to poverty and inequality.

-March 2013: First Audience and Choice of Name
+March 2013: First Audience and Choice of Papal Name

-On March 16, 2013, at his first audience, Francis explained that he chose the name in honour of Saint Francis of Assisi due to his concern for the poor, influenced by Cardinal Cláudio Hummes's words during the conclave.
+On March 16, 2013, at his first audience, Francis explained that he had chosen the name in honor of Saint Francis of Assisi because he was especially concerned for the well-being of the poor.
+Cardinal Cláudio Hummes had whispered, "Don't forget the poor" during the conclave.

-On 12 May 2013, Pope Francis presided over his first canonizations, including the Martyrs of Otranto and religious sisters Laura of St. Catherine of Siena and María Guadalupe García Zavala.
-This surpassed Pope John Paul II's record for the most saints canonized in a pontificate.
+On 12 May 2013, Pope Francis presided over the first canonizations of his pontificate, canonizing the Martyrs of Otranto, Laura of St. Catherine of Siena, and María Guadalupe García Zavala.

-In December 2013, both Time and The Advocate magazines named Pope Francis as their "Person of the Year".
+In December 2013, both Time and The Advocate magazines named Pope Francis as their "Person of the Year"; Esquire magazine named him as the "Best-dressed man" for 2013, citing his simpler vestments.

-In 2013, Pope Francis's comments in his first long interview were described by William Saletan as liberal.
-Francis stated that "God is to be encountered in the world of today" and "God manifests himself in historical revelation, in history".
+In 2013, Pope Francis's comments in his first long interview were described as liberal and fundamentally anti-conservative.

 January 2014: Rolling Stone Cover